FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/index.html.markdown

 ## Rackspace Compatibility

-Using this OpenTelekomCloud provider with Rackspace is not supported and not guaranteed to work; however, users have reported success with the following notes in mind:
+Using this OrangeCloud provider with Rackspace is not supported and not guaranteed to work; however, users have reported success with the following notes in mind: